What Are Plugins? How Plugins Work – The Complete Beginner’s Guide

 Compatibility Problems: Not all plugins work with all versions of software.
 Always check version requirements before installing.
 I once spent hours troubleshooting a malfunctioning WordPress site only to discover that a plugin required PHP 7.4 while my server was running PHP 7.2.
 Updating the server software fixed the issue immediately.

 Memory Limitations: Plugins require memory to run.
 If your server has strict memory limitations, installation might fail with a cryptic error message about exhausted memory.
+This usually requires increasing the PHP memory limit in your hosting settings.

 Plugin Conflicts: Perhaps the most frustrating issue is when a new plugin conflicts with existing ones.
 This can cause anything from minor glitches to completely breaking your site.
 Always back up before installing new plugins!